 Onboard the vehicle, a Crazyflie 2.0 flight controller is used to run the attitude controller and to transmit individual propeller angular velocity commands to four DYS SN30A electronic speed controllers (ESCs) at 500Hz.
+The ESCs are programmed to use active braking (as opposed to purely aerodynamic braking) when slowing the propellers, which reduces the time required to reverse the propeller spin direction during configuration transitions.
 The vehicle is powered by a three cell, 40C, 1500 mA h LiPo battery, and four EMAX MT2208 brushless motors are used to drive four Gemfan 8038 propellers.

-A motion capture system is used to localize the vehicle, although in principal any sufficiently accurate localization method (e.g. using onboard cameras) could be used.
+A motion capture system is used to localize the vehicle, although in principle any sufficiently accurate localization method (e.g. using onboard cameras) could be used.
 Note that we do not directly measure the position of any individual arm of the vehicle, and instead only measure the position and attitude of the central body of the vehicle.
-The position and attitude of the vehicle are measured by the motion capture system at 200Hz, and the angular velocity of the vehicle is
+The position and attitude of the vehicle are measured by the motion capture system at 200Hz, and the angular velocity of the vehicle is measured at 500Hz using an onboard rate gyroscope.
+An extended Kalman filter is used to estimate the position, velocity, and attitude of the vehicle from the motion capture measurements, and a low-pass filter is used to estimate the angular velocity of the vehicle from the rate gyroscope measurements.
+The position controller runs on an offboard laptop in order to reduce the amount of data transmitted to the vehicle, sending only the measured attitude and desired acceleration (used to compute the desired attitude for the attitude controller) via radio at 50Hz.
+All control rates were chosen primarily based on hardware limitations, and were not found to limit the capabilities of the proposed vehicle.